 Winner of the recently held KVR Developer Challenge 2014 contest, the brilliant Multiply plugin by Acon Digital is a modern chorus effect which uses phase randomizing filters on each of the six voices in order to avoid unwanted comb filter effects.
 The plugin includes a simple equalizer for controlling the frequency response of the processed audio signal, as well as a pre-delay section which can be used to create echo effects.

 The interface is absolutely brilliant, it looks very clean and it’s easy to grasp right away.
 One of my favorite features of the plugin is the A/B testing switch, which makes it possible to test different settings against each other without running multiple instances of the plugin on the same channel.

 Download: Multiply (32-bit & 64-bit VST/AU/AAX plugin format for Windows & Mac)

 Blue Cat’s Chorus by Blue Cat Audio (Win & Mac)

 Those in search of a super simple and great sounding freeware chorus shouldn’t look further than Blue Cat’s Chorus.
 The plugin has been around for almost a decade as part of Blue Cat Audio’s freeware suite, but it’s constantly updated and improved to stay compatible with modern day systems (the latest updated was released just a couple of days before I’ve published this article).

 The official product page describes Blue Cat’s Chorus as a vintage chorus effect, but I wouldn’t necessarily limit it to the vintage category.
-It’s definitely capable of achieving that vintage chorus sound, but it can also sound nice and modern with the right settings.
+While it’s capable of achieving that vintage chorus sound, Blue Cat Chorus can also sound nice and modern with the right settings.

-The plugin comes with Windows and Mac support and it’s available in almost too many different plugin formats to count.
+The plugin offers Windows and Mac support and is available in almost too many different plugin formats to count.
 One thing is for sure – you won’t have any compatibility issues with this little chorus unit.
 The plugin GUI is also fully editable, with loads of free skins available on the developer’s website.
-Here’s a recent free skin package which has been released by satYatunes.
+Here’s a free skin package designed by satYatunes.

 Download: Blue Cat’s Chorus (32-bit & 64-bit VST/AU/AAX/RTAS/DX plugin for Win & Mac)